BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

 Following are some methodologies for verifying the ed25519 signature you created in [§2,3](02_3_Creating_FROST_Signature.md).

+:warning: **WARNING:** There are some issues with the canonicity of some edge-case ed25519 signatures as [described here](https://hackmd.io/2km5DIv8R8-dd-jDPGFQTg).
+ZF FROST and the verification tools described here seem to be in alignment.
+[ZIP-215](https://zips.z.cash/zip-0215) seeks to resolve these issues and hopefully will be a touchstone for future ed25519 libraries.

 ## Verifying on the Command Line

 Blockchain Commons has written